Regressive Tax Example

 #4 – Sin Tax

 The taxes which are levied on goods which are considered to be harmful to the society are known as the Sin tax.
 These include goods such as alcohol, tobacco, etc and are highly regressive as the consumption differs between high and high-income population groups.
 Also, a person who generally earns less consumes more harmful products when compared with the individuals earning more amounts.

 For example, Mr. A has an income of $ 5,000 per year spends $ 500 on buying alcohol, whereas Mr. Y earning $ 500,000 per year also spends $ 500 yearly on buying alcohol.
 Both the persons have to pay tax on $ 500 at the same rate irrespective of the income earned by them.
 So, a sin tax is considered to be the regressive tax.

 Thus in case of the regressive tax, the rate of tax or the total tax remains the same and does not change with the increase in the level of income of the individual.
 It typically places a large burden on the people earning low income in the economy than the high-income earner group.
 On average, the regressive tax system is not favored and different steps to move in the direction of the progressive tax have been considered by the government officials and the different policymakers.
 Some countries have eliminated the sales tax on some basic necessity items such as food as the more amounts are being spent by the low-income section of the country on food than the high-income group.

 Other countries adopted the system to send the checks for giving a rebate on tax if they fall below a certain level of income bracket.
-The examples provided above are just a few examples of the regressive tax.
-There are various other types of examples as well as per the particular situation.

 This has been a guide to regressive tax examples, Here we discuss the top 4 examples of regressive tax including property tax, sin tax, sales tax, user fees, etc. You can learn more about accounting from the following articles –